bnb-chain/greenfield-go-sdk/README.md

 # Greenfield Go SDK

+## Disclaimer
+**The software and related documentation are under active development, all subject to potential future change without notification and not ready for production use.
+The code and security audit have not been fully completed and not ready for any bug bounty.
+We advise you to be careful and experiment on the network at your own risk.
+Stay safe out there.**

+## Instruction
-The `Greenfield-GO-SDK` provides a thin wrapper for interacting with `greenfield` in three ways:
+The Greenfield-GO-SDK provides a thin wrapper for interacting with greenfield in three ways:

-1. Interact using `GreenfieldClient` client, you may perform querying accounts, chain info and broadcasting transaction.
+Interact using GreenfieldClient client, you can perform queries on accounts, chain info, and broadcasting transactions.
-2. Interact using `TendermintClient` client, you may perform low-level operations like executing ABCI queries, viewing network/consensus state.
+Interact using TendermintClient client, you can perform low-level operations like executing ABCI queries and viewing network/consensus state.
-3. Interact using `SPClient` client, you may perform  request for the service of storage provider like putObject, getObject
+Interact using SPClient client, you can request storage provider services like putObject and getObject.

 ### Requirement